SpongePowered/SpongeDocs/source/contributing/implementation/git-implementation.rst

 =============================

 The process for the implementations is almost the same as for the API.
 You add your changes as described in :doc:`../howtogit`.
-Note that you should give your branches a meaningful name, preferably ``feature/your-feature-name-here``.
+Note that you should give your branches a meaningful name.
+With the new branching model you need to be aware which branch you need to base your PRs on and where it should get merged afterwards.
+Read about the new branching and versioning model here:

+.. todo insert link to Deamons versioning docs here

 Run ``gradle compileJava`` to check if everything compiles without errors.

 Since you are working on the implementation, there is a possibility that your work included changes in the API.
 This is